 Some of the hanging graves, particularly those of wealthy residents, come with their own effigies, like the ones you’ll see at a Tana Toraja funeral ceremony.
 Others are unmarked and are literally overflowing with skulls and bones.
 While rich Torajans might only be placed two bodies to a coffin, several generations of the poor are often crammed inside a single casket.

 Tana Toraja Funeral Practical Matters

 How to Get to Tana Toraja

 Rantepao, the gateway to Tana Toraja, is located approximately 300 km northeast of Makassar, capital of South Sulawesi province.
-No flights exist between the two airports as of February 2014, which means that the only way to reach Tana Toraja is by bus.
+Twice weekly flights now exist between the two airports, but since they’re often canceled, the only reliable way to reach Tana Toraja is by bus.

 Several buses depart Makassar’s Daya bus terminal by both day and night.
 Bus amenities vary, but most large buses offer AC and reclining seats – some even offer Wi-Fi.
 Prices vary by operator, so shop around at the station before you leave, but you can expect to pay at least 100,000 rupiah one-way.